 This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

-During 2020 everyone and their mother was talking about habits.
+Everyone and their mother is talking about habits.
 How to break bad habits… How to set up systems for good habits… 10,000 habits you need to start right now …

-We went into 2020 with Atomic Habits and we ended 2020 on the sofa playing Animal Crossings.
+We went into the last year with Atomic Habits and we ended up on the sofa playing Animal Crossings and Dreamlight Valley.
 We’re pretty sure trading shells for Bells was not the habit we thought we would start in 2020.

 So this year we are taking a different approach to things, especially habits.